Lisa Biron

-Lisa A. Biron (born 1969) is a former attorney from Manchester, New Hampshire, and a convicted child molester and child pornographer.
+Lisa A. Biron (born 1969) is a disbarred attorney from Manchester, New Hampshire, and a convicted child molester and child pornographer.
 In November 2012, she was indicted on federal charges related to the sexual exploitation of her 14-year-old daughter, including taking her to Canada to have sex with a man there.
 She was convicted on all charges in a January 2013 trial, and was sentenced that May to 40 years in prison.
+Biron is serving her sentence at Federal Correctional Institution, Tallahassee.

 Early life and career

 Biron lived in New Hampshire from 1972 and graduated from Milford High School in 1987.
 She then spent the next decade battling a drug and alcohol problem; she tallied numerous arrests for driving under the influence and driving with a suspended license.
 She was also involved in numerous abusive marriages.

-By the start of the new millennium, she had become an evangelical Christian, and graduated from Hesser College with a degree in business in 2001 and was valedictorian of her class.
+By the start of the new millennium, she had become an evangelical Christian, and graduated from Hesser College (later Mount Washington College, now defunct) with a degree in business in 2001 and was valedictorian of her class.
 In her valedictory speech, she credited her Christian faith with turning her life around, as well as the birth of her daughter.
 "When I became pregnant with my daughter, I now had the responsibility for a second life," she said.

-Biron graduated Valedictorian from Franklin Pierce University in 2005 where she earned her undergraduate degree in criminal justice.
-In 2008, she earned her Jurist Doctorate degree from Regent University where she served as Senior Editor of the Regent Law Review.
+Biron graduated Valedictorian from Franklin Pierce College in 2005 where she earned her undergraduate degree in criminal justice.
+In 2008, she earned her Juris Doctor degree from Regent University where she served as Senior Editor of the Regent Law Review.
 Also while at Regent, she served as a member of the Trial Advocacy Board, and as a member of the moot court team.
 Biron was admitted to the New Hampshire Bar Association (ID #18908) and Massachusetts Bar Association (ID #672393) in 2008.
 She joined the Law Offices of Welts, White & Fontaine, P.C. in Nashua as an associate in September 2008, where she worked until 2012.

-She became associated with the Alliance Defending Freedom (ADF), a network of lawyers aligned with the Christian right.
-Biron was also a Blackstone Legal Fellow, member of the Christian Legal Society, and member of the Federalist Society.
-She is the author of Constitutionally Coerced: Why Sentencing a Convicted Offender to a Faith-based Rehabilitation Program Does Not Violate the Establishment Clause.
+Biron's 2013 conviction subjected her to disbarment from the practice of law in both Massachusetts and New Hampshire; in nearly all American jurisdictions, a felony conviction is grounds for disbarment.
+On May 28, 2015, the New Hampshire Supreme Court entered an order disbarring Biron as a result of her conviction.
+The Supreme Judicial Court of Massachusetts followed suit on June 10, 2016.

+As a lawyer, Biron worked with, or did pro-bono work for, multiple conservative-associated organizations.